junglok/tem-docs/docs/index.md

     `"Creating tickets"` simply means sending an e-mail to the following e-mail recipient.
 Based on the e-mail title's prefix, the tickets will be automatically assigned to the person in charge on our ticketing system.

     E-mail address : __gsdc-support at kisti.re.kr__ (__[TEM]__ prefix required in the e-mail title)

+??? info "Preventive Maintenance(PM) scheduled (from June 18 to 27) : **Finished**"

+    The reinstallation of operating systems for CPU/GPU compute servers and the integration with the AL9-based new analysis farm are scheduled from June 18(Wed.)
+00:00 to 27(Fri.)
+18:00.

 ## **Change Log**